 Kawhi Leonard reenacts his well-known laugh from Media Day in 2018 during the Raptors' title celebration.

 Everyone's favorite Board Man, who did get paid, made fun of his infamous "Kawhi laugh" during the championship parade celebrating the Raptors' first NBA title in June.
 The laugh first surfaced during media day before the 2018-19 season when he claimed he was a "fun guy."

 Shaq rapping and Madsen dancing on stage?
 What more could a Lakers fan ask for?

-Celebrating the first of what would be three straight Lakers titles, Madsen, who gave an exuberant speech, showed off his moves while Shaquille O'Neal.
+Celebrating the first of what would be three consecutive Lakers titles, Madsen, who gave an exuberant speech, showed off his moves while Shaquille O'Neal rapped.